WICG/navigation-api/README.md

 ### Navigation monitoring and interception

 The most interesting event on `window.appHistory` is the one which allows monitoring and interception of navigations: the `navigate` event.
-It fires on almost any navigation, either user-initiated or application-initiated, which would update the value of `appHistory.currentEntry`.
+It fires on almost any navigation, either user-initiated or application-initiated, which would update the value of `appHistory.current`.
 This includes cross-origin navigations (which will take us out of the current app history list); see [below](#example-cross-origin-affiliate-links) for an example of how this is useful. **We expect this to be the main event used by application- or framework-level routers.**

 The event object has several useful properties:

-- `userInitiated`: a boolean indicating whether the navigation is user-initiated (i.e., a click on an `<a>`, or a form submission) or application-initiated (e.g. `location.href = ...`, `appHistory.pushNewEntry(...)`, etc.).
-Note that this will _not_ be `true` when you use mechanisms such as `button.onclick = () => appHistory.pushNewEntry(...)`; the user interaction needs to be with a real link or form.
+- `userInitiated`: a boolean indicating whether the navigation is user-initiated (i.e., a click on an `<a>`, or a form submission) or application-initiated (e.g. `location.href = ...`, `appHistory.push(...)`, etc.).
+Note that this will _not_ be `true` when you use mechanisms such as `button.onclick = () => appHistory.push(...)`; the user interaction needs to be with a real link or form.
 See the table in the [appendix](#appendix-types-of-navigations) for more details.

-- `destinationEntry`: an `AppHistoryEntry` containing the information about the destination of the navigation.
+- `destination`: an `AppHistoryEntry` containing the information about the destination of the navigation.
 Note that this entry might or might not yet be in `window.appHistory.entries`; if it is not, then its `state` will be `null`.

 - `sameOrigin`: a convenience boolean indicating whether the navigation is same-origin, and thus will stay in the same app history or not.
-(I.e., this is `(new URL(e.destinationEntry.url)).origin === self.origin`.)
+(I.e., this is `(new URL(e.destination.url)).origin === self.origin`.)

 - `hashChange`: a boolean, indicating whether or not this is a same-document [fragment navigation](https://html.spec.whatwg.org/#scroll-to-fragid).

 - `formData`: a [`FormData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData) object containing form submission data, or `null` if the navigation is not a form submission.

-- `info`: any value passed by `appHistory.pushNewEntry({ url, state, navigateInfo })` or `appHistory.updateCurrentEntry({ url, state, navigateInfo })`, if the navigation was initiated by one of those methods and the `navigateInfo` option was supplied; otherwise, null.
+- `info`: any value passed by `appHistory.push({ url, state, navigateInfo })` or `appHistory.update({ url, state, navigateInfo })`, if the navigation was initiated by one of those methods and the `navigateInfo` option was supplied; otherwise, null.
 See [the example below](#example-using-navigateinfo) for more.

-Note that you can check if the navigation will be [same-document or cross-document](#appendix-types-of-navigations) via `event.destinationEntry.sameDocument`.
+Note that you can check if the navigation will be [same-document or cross-document](#appendix-types-of-navigations) via `event.destination.sameDocument`.

 The event is not fired in the following cases: